 The mission of the Early Childhood Program is to specifically assist students in increasing their knowledge about child development and best practices in Early Childhood Education in order to support the fullest achievement of each student's potential and to facilitate the creation of optimum children's programs in the larger community.
-To accomplish this, the department offers the Early Childhood Level I Certificate and the Associate of Applied Science (AAS) Degree in Early Childhood/Child Development.
+To accomplish this, the department offers two awards:

 The mission of the Department of Education/Early Childhood is to serve students who are interested in transferring to the university for a teaching certificate.
 Teaching certificates are not awarded at WCJC, but the lower division courses leading to eventual certification are.
-Students may choose the AAT Plan B (leading to certification in EC-6, 4-8, or EC-12 Special Education) or AAT Plan C (leading to secondary certification).
-Students may also choose to follow a 2 + 2 transfer plan to another university; they may complete an Associate of Arts degree in General Studies to become “core complete” before transferring.
-(See link to transfer information on the top, right-hand section of the department web page.)
+Students may choose the AA in Elementary Education, which is aligned with the elementary teacher certification courses at neighboring universities and is followed in conjunction with academic advising with the transfer university..

 The program is committed to meeting students' requirement to participate in field experiences in programs for children ages birth through age 12 years in neighboring school districts, Head Start Centers, and private programs.